jreisstudio/cabureh/README.md

 ## ChangeLog

+### v0.3(2014/02/24)
+ * To Create a way to send and get info from analogic pins.
+ * included an example to use analogic and digital pins.

 ###  v0.2 (2014/02/23)
  * To use the method get to get the pin's info
  * To use the method PUT to change the pins status